 The ethos of Long Itch Astro is to try and encourage persons to look up and see the wonders of the night sky.

-To this end, we do encourage viewing opportunities.
-We can cater for large groups, family groups, couples or individuals.
+To this end, I do encourage viewing opportunities.
+I can cater for large groups, family groups, couples or individuals.